go-air/gini/README.md

 ## Ax
-Gini provides an "Assumption eXchange" package for deploying solves under different sets of assumptions to the same of underlying constraints in parallel.
+Gini provides an "Assumption eXchange" package for deploying solves under different sets of assumptions to the same set of underlying constraints in parallel.
 This can give linear speed up in tasks, such as PDR/IC3, which generate lots of assumptions.

-## Concurrency package
-A concurrent solver is in the works but not yet publicly available.

-# CRISP
+# Distributed and CRISP

-Gini provides a definition and reference implementation for CRISP 1.0, the compressed incremental SAT protocol.
+Gini provides a definition and reference implementation for [CRISP-1.0](doc/crisp.pdf), the compressed incremental SAT protocol.
 The protocol is a client-server wire protocol which can dispatch an incremental sat solver with very little overhead as compared to direct API calls.
 The advantage of using a protocol is that it allows arbitrary tools to implement the solving on arbitrary hardware without affecting the client.

 Many SAT applications are incremental and easily solve huge numbers of problems while only a few problems are hard.
 CRISP facilitates pulling out the big guns